terrehbyte/terrehbyte.com/content/projects/_index.md

 # Projects

-Here's a quick list of the notable projects I've created or contributed to (big and small):
+Here's a list of all the projects, big or small, that I've created or contributed to.

+Some projects have additional information available by clicking on its name.

 {{< projectTable >}}